-- 47. In accordance with the MOU between the Court and the sponsoring government on the JPO Programme, the respective sponsoring government shall provide the Court with the funds necessary to enable it to meet the costs of the recruitment, appointment and administration of JPOs. - 48.
+- 46. In accordance with the MOU between the Court and the sponsoring government on the JPO Programme, the respective sponsoring government shall provide the Court with the funds necessary to enable it to meet the costs of the recruitment, appointment and administration of JPOs. - 47.
 The Court prepares and forwards cost estimates for the duration of the assignment of each JPO to the sponsoring government when the candidate's Offer of Appointment is issued.
-The cost estimates reflect the costs of a one-year appointment, and are forwarded to the sponsoring government with a request for payment. - 49.
-Payments of the estimated amount for the first, second and third year respectively shall be made to the Court by the sponsoring government as soon as a candidate has been accepted by the Court, the Offer of Appointment has been accepted by the candidate, a tentative entry-on-duty date has been established, and the sponsoring government has been notified by the Court. - 50.
+The cost estimates reflect the costs of a one-year appointment, and are forwarded to the sponsoring government with a request for payment.
+A sample costing sheet is attached in annex IV. - 48.
+Payments of the estimated amount for the first, second and third year respectively shall be made to the Court by the sponsoring government within one month of the date that a candidate has been accepted by the Court, the Offer of Appointment has been accepted by the candidate, a tentative entry-on-duty date has been established, and the sponsoring government has been so notified by the Court.
+Amended payment schedules may be specified, at the request of the sponsoring government in the MOU.
+However, the Court will not issue a Letter of Appointment unless the funds have been received from the sponsoring government. - 49.
 For extensions beyond the first year, the Court will forward new cost estimates to the respective sponsoring government.
-Upon receipt of the cost estimates the sponsoring government will transfer the relevant funds. - 51.
+Upon receipt of the cost estimates the sponsoring government will transfer the relevant funds in accordance with the payment schedule agreed upon in the MOU. - 50.
 The Court is committed to administering the accounts for the funds in accordance with its Financial Rules and Regulations and other applicable rules, procedures and practices.
-The funds are subject to internal and external auditing procedures in accordance with applicable Rules and Regulations of the Court.

-The standard administrative overhead applied by participating organisations for the JPO Programme is 12% of annual expenditures.
+The funds are subject to internal and external auditing procedures in accordance with applicable Rules and Regulations of the Court. - 51.
+The standard administrative overhead applied by participating organisations for the JPO programme is 12 per cent of annual expenditures.
+The overhead costs will cover all expenses of the Court for work-space, computer equipment, telephone, medical services, and similar administrative costs.
+They also include coverage for staff costs that the Court will incur to run and administer the JPO programme (e.g. programme managers' time, recruitment, staff administration).